 Of the major airlines that serve U.S. airports, none allow snakes in-cabin anymore.
 They haven’t ever been allowed in the cabin as dogs or cats have, and recently, each airline stopped allowing ‘emotional support snakes’ on board too.
 However, each airline allows them to travel in a crate as checked-in baggage.

 Let’s take a look at the airlines that permit snakes, and the regulations that each of them requires.
 Here’s a quick chart to get you started:

 American Airlines Snake Policy

 American Airlines’ general pet policy states that only dogs and cats are allowed to travel with you in-cabin.
 People were allowed to travel with non-venomous snakes in the cabin provided they were emotional support animals, but since July 1st, 2018, this has been prevented.
 Any animal that could pose a risk to others on the flight, or to the plane itself, has been restricted since then.

-However, you can fly a snake as checked in baggage.
+However, you can fly a snake as checked-in baggage.
 To travel with a snake, their enclosure has to meet AA’s specifications.
 It has to be made of wood, metal, plastic or something similar.
 It needs a secure metal door that’s shut with cable ties.

 As per federal regulations, you’ll also have to provide written certification that your pet has been fed and offered water within four hours of the flight.
-AA allow pets to either travel as checked baggage, or on cargo flights.
+AA allows pets to either travel as checked baggage, or on cargo flights.

-Flying with a checked in pet on American Airlines costs $200 per enclosure, or $150 to Brazil.
+Flying with a checked-in pet on American Airlines costs $200 per enclosure, or $150 to Brazil.
 You should always check for price changes as prices change frequently.

 Delta Snake Policy